quoid/userscripts/README.md

 ## API

 Userscripts currently supports the following api methods.
-All methods are asynchronous unless otherwise noted. **All methods are accessible without regard to `@grant` when `@inject-into` has the `content` value.**.
+All methods are asynchronous unless otherwise noted.
+Users must `@grant` these methods in order to use them in a userscript.
+When using API methods, it's only possible to inject into the content script scope due to security concerns.

 - `GM.addStyle(css)`
     - `css: String`